danielwellz/Dino/docs/operations.md

 # Operations & Maintenance Guide

-This document explains how to run, monitor, and maintain the Dino platform across the Next.js client and Express/Prisma API server.
+This document explains how to run, monitor, and maintain the Dyno platform across the Next.js client and Express/Prisma API server.

 ## 1. Runtime Options
 - **Docker (recommended):**